Most Common Home Buyer Questions

 Why will I still pay a commission if I go without agent representation?

 The seller pays the real estate commission out of the sale’s proceeds.
-The commission is split 50/50 between the buyer’s agent and listing agent (it goes to the brokerages, not the individual agents).
+The commission is split 50/50 between the buyer’s agent and the listing agent (it goes to the brokerages, not the individual agents).
 Most sellers will bake this into the listing price, so, in effect, the buyer is paying it.

 What are the Advantages of Hiring Elika?